hibaNITT/Delta-Task-1/README.md

 - CSS3
 - JavaScript (ES Modules)

+## Modes finished

+Normal Mode

+Core Mechanics: Implement the 6x12 grid with "Explode on Cap" logic.
+Capacity is equal to the number of neighbors (i.e. corner cells have capacity as 2, edge cells 3 and others 4 for a rectangular grid).
+On every explosion, redistribution occurs and the neighbors must also be checked for possibility of explosion.

+Movement: Fully functional turn-based system (2 player).

+Responsiveness: A mobile-friendly UI that scales to different screen sizes.

+Essentials: Basic sound effects and a functioning scoring system.
+It must be timer based (both per person and overall), with pause and resume features.

+Hacker Mode

+Teleportation: Specific cells act as portals, instantly transporting units across the board.

+Move History: A visual display of all previous moves and a leaderboard ranked by the score.

+Power-Ups: Implement bombs (that burst and clear out all cells in a predefined radius) and other tactical boosts to disrupt the opponent.

+Multiplayer Mode: Support for more than 2 players

+Hacker++ Mode

+Animations: Placing, exploding and bonding of elements within a grid must be animated.

 ## Project Structure

 - [index.html](index.html) - Main page layout, game HUD, modals, board container